Settlement between Epstein, Prince Andrew accuser now public

 The interview was widely panned by critics who said Andrew seemed insensitive to Epstein’s victims.
 Afterward, the prince was made to step back from royal duties.

-A message was left with a spokesperson for Giuffre’s lawyers.
+A message was left with a spokesperson for Giuffre’s lawyers and with Brettler.

+Epstein, 66, killed himself in August 2019 as he awaited a sex trafficking trial in a federal Manhattan lockup.

+His former girlfriend, Ghislaine Maxwell, 60, was convicted last week in Manhattan on sex trafficking and conspiracy charges after a month-long trial.